 One was already cued up.

-Over a cappuccino in Le Bar, I play around with a pen, a notebook, and the sensual sobriquet.
+Over a cappuccino in Le Bar, I played around with a pen, a notebook, and the sensual sobriquet.
 Simone.
 What a setup for alliteration!
 Simone.
 Semen.
 Semen in Simone.
 Simone amour.
 I'd barely lapped up the first few slurps of whitish foam when a brief but meaningful communiqué burst onto my mindscreen.
 There it was, visible in enormous text, as if skywritten in liquid smoke:

 I want to hear you moan and moan